-(1) The application must be made in writing through the Centre of Advanced Study and Research to the Dean of the Faculty at which the doctorate will be carried out.
-Multiple applications are not permitted.

-(2) The following documents must be attached to the application:
+- (1) The application must be made in writing through the Centre of Advanced Study and Research to the Dean of the Faculty.
+Multiple applications are not permitted. - (2) The following documents must be attached to the application: - 1. five copies of the thesis in printed form and in electronic form in machinereadable PDF format, - 2. a declaration in accordance with Appendix 4, - 3. an abstract of the thesis (maximum 12 lines), - 4. a suggestion as to what main and subsidiary subjects should be examined

-- 1. five copies of the thesis - 2. a declaration in accordance with Appendix 4 - 3. an abstract of the thesis (maximum 12 lines) - 4. a suggestion as to what main and subsidiary subjects should be examined in the viva or evidence of qualifications equivalent to the viva and, if not yet submitted, an application for a viva waiver. - 5. a c.v. (résumé) with statements of personal and professional development, - 6. a list of scientific publications, - 7. a police certificate, not more than three months old, stating that the holder has no criminal record, or a declaration that such a certificate has been applied for and that the appropriate authorities have been asked to send it directly to the TU Bergakademie Freiberg in accordance with § 30 Paragraph 5 of the Federal Central Register Act, - 8. ten copies of the main ideas of the thesis, - 9. the name of a proposed reviewer, approved by the supervisor,

-- 10. a proposal stating who will be on the Doctorate Board, approved by the supervisor, - 11. the field of the doctorate, if this has changed since submission of the declaration of intent.

-(3) An application for a doctorate may be withdrawn as long as the Faculty Board has made no decision about the opening of the doctorate procedure.
-Once such a decision has been made, a withdrawal will lead to the suspension of the procedure and the candidate will be deemed to have failed the doctorate.

-(4) After the opening of the doctorate procedure, all documents submitted by the candidate become the property of the Technische Universität Bergakademie Freiberg, regardless of the outcome of the procedure.
+- in the viva or evidence of qualifications equivalent to the viva and, if not yet submitted, an application for a viva waiver. - 5. a curriculum vitae (résumé) with statements of personal and professional development, - 6. a list of scientific publications, - 7. ten copies of the main ideas of the thesis, - 8. the names of a proposed reviewers, approved by the supervisor, - 9. a proposal stating who will be on the Doctorate Board, approved by the supervisor, - 10. the field of the doctorate, if this has changed since submission of the Declaration of Intent, - a declaration on securing and storing this primary data in accordance with § of the Regulations on Safeguarding Good Scientific Practice and on Handling Scientific Misconduct at TU Bergakademie Freiberg, - (3) An application for a doctorate may be withdrawn as long as the Faculty Board has made no decision about the opening of the doctorate procedure.
+Once such a decision has been made, a withdrawal will lead to the suspension of the procedure and the candidate will be deemed to have failed the doctorate. - (4) After the opening of the doctorate procedure, all documents submitted by the candidate become the property of the Technische Universität Bergakademie Freiberg, regardless of the outcome of the procedure.
 The supervisors may keep the copies of the thesis handed to them after the assessment has been completed.
 Only if the application has been withdrawn before the doctorate procedure has been formally opened does the candidate have the right to have all submitted documents returned, apart from the application for the doctorate and the notice of withdrawal.